London's mysterious Cheapside treasure to go on show

 "During that period of the Civil War, you had a lot of people who had to move quickly and liquidate their assets in a hurry so it may be that people were selling things at that time and therefore gems could have come from a whole series of sources," said Keily.

-Experts believe that the hoard itself belonged to a goldsmith or jeweler, due to the variety of pieces and cut gems that had not yet been made into jewellery, who never returned to retrieve the treasure after the Great Fire swept through London, destroying a vaste swathe of the British capital.
+Experts believe that the hoard itself belonged to a goldsmith or jeweller, due to the variety of pieces and cut gems that had not yet been made into jewellery, who never returned to retrieve the treasure after the Great Fire swept through London, destroying a vast swathe of the British capital.

-"It may be that it was a jeweler or goldsmith that became a soldier, we know that many of them did, and then basically didn't return," she added.
+"It may be that it was a jeweller or goldsmith that became a soldier, we know that many of them did, and then basically didn't return," she added.

 The collection, which features around 500 pieces, includes a one of a kind emerald hexagonal watch, an Onyx cameo depicting an Aesop fable and an intricate brooch shaped like a salamander.